zhangp365/ComfyUI_IPAdapter_plus/README.md

 The IPAdapter are very powerful models for image-to-image conditioning.
 The subject or even just the style of the reference image(s) can be easily transferred to a generation.
 Think of it as a 1-image lora.

 > [!IMPORTANT]
 > **2025.04.14** - I do not use ComfyUI as my main way to interact with Gen AI anymore as a result I'm setting the repository in "maintenance only" mode.
-If there are crucial updates or PRs I might still consider merging them but I do not plan any consistent work on it.
+If there are crucial updates or PRs I might still consider merging them but I do not plan any consistent work on this repo.

 ## Example workflows